Essential Oils for Inflammation

-Note: We are not medical professionals and all of the opinions in this article are based on scientific research and studies.
+Note: This article has not been medically reviewed.
+We are not medical professionals and all of the opinions in this article are based on scientific research and studies.
 Inflammation can be caused by serious medical conditions and if your inflammation is severe it should be checked out by a licensed medical professional.
 Always listen to your body and look for signs and symptoms of serious inflammation and protect your body by going to the doctor when needed.

-Let’s take a further look at some of these oils and how they can help treat inflammation.
+Let’s take a further look at some of them and how they can help treat inflammation.

 Clove has an incredible amount of health benefits that treat many conditions and associated symptoms such as nausea, inflammation, and upset stomach.
 Clove is commonly used in baking and savory meals, but clove essential oil is used to treat your body from inflammation.
-Clove is high in the compound called eugenol, which shows in studies to have pain relieving as well as anti-inflammatory properties.
-Eugenol is an irritant that increases blood flow to areas which creates warmth.
-The best suggestion is to mix a few drops in carrier oil and massage in on to areas that are sore or inflamed.
+Clove is high in the compound called eugenol, which shows in studies to have pain-relieving as well as anti-inflammatory properties.
+Eugenol is an irritant that increases blood flow to areas which create warmth.
+The best suggestion is to mix a few drops in a carrier oil and massage them into the affected area that are sore or inflamed.

 Thyme is completely loaded with anti-inflammatory compounds, as well as antifungal, antioxidant, and antibacterial properties.
-The oil also contains a lot of carvacrol, which is a phenol that combats inflammation.
+The oil also contains a lot of carvacrol, which is a phenol that combats inflammation and also improves the immune system.
 Thyme has a lot of uses, but the most popular include using it as a mouthwash or as a chest rub.
 If you are having respiratory issues, mix thyme with eucalyptus and rub it on your chest to inhale the aroma.
-If you have a mouth infection, you can add a few drops of the oil in water and swish it around your mouth.
+If you have a mouth infection, you can add a few drops of the oil to water and swish it around your mouth.
 You can also always add a few drops to a carrier oil and massage it onto areas that are inflamed.